Finnhub-Stock-API/finnhub-kotlin/docs/DefaultApi.md

 Symbol Change

-Get a list of symbol changes for US-listed and EU-listed securities.
+Get a list of symbol changes for US-listed, EU-listed, NSE and ASX securities.
 Limit to 2000 events at a time.

 ### Example
 ```kotlin